oxo42/oxo42.github.io/_posts/2016-01-21-splunk-wrap-a-webhook-for-delivery-to-an-http-event-collector.md

 ### Notes

 * There was another issue of opening up the firewall and maintaining SSL certificates which was solved by my solution
-* I can't get the event time to line up with `eventtime` in the webhook data
+* I can't get the event time to line up with `eventtime` in the webhook data.
+If anyone can help, please holler